CRIPAC-DIG/NGNN/data/README.md

 Second:             use inception-v3 to extract image feature into `polyvore_image_vec/`
                     `python use_inception_for_vec.py`

-Thrid:              download the detail informations of polyvore outfit.
+Thrid:              download and unzip the detail informations of polyvore outfit.
 You can download the [original version](https://drive.google.com/drive/folders/0B4Eo9mft9jwoVDNEWlhEbUNUSE0) or our [filtered verison](http:/xxx.com)

+Fourth:		    generate `polyvore_text_mhot` file by `python user_inception_for_vec.py`